 Creation and use of drawing templates, importing of solids data into the drawing template, and modification of the resulting drawings to company standards.
-May be repeated.
+Sugggested preparation: Manufacturing Technology 011

-Manufacturing Technology 114 Geometric Dimensioning and Tolerancing Unit(s): 3
+Manufacturing Technology 114 Geometric Dimensioning and Tolerancing

 Drawing interpretation utilizing geometric dimensioning and tolerancing (ANSI Y14.5) as applied in engineering, manufacturing, and inspection.
 Suggested preparation: Prior or concurrent enrollment in Manufacturing Technology 011 or Engineering 122.
-(Same as Engineering 114.)
+(Same as Engineering 114) Recommended prerequisite: Manufacturing Technology 011